Chart Color Schemes

 The educational profile of Reservoir - North East exceeds national averages, with above-average qualification levels and academic performance metrics

-In Reservoir - North East, 34.5% of residents aged 15+ have university qualifications, exceeding the Australian average of 30.4%.
-Bachelor degrees are most prevalent at 21.6%, followed by postgraduate qualifications (9.8%) and graduate diplomas (3.1%).
+Reservoir-North East has a university qualification rate of 34.5%, slightly higher than the Australian average of 30.4%.
+Bachelor degrees are most common at 21.6%, followed by postgraduate qualifications (9.8%) and graduate diplomas (3.1%).
 Vocational credentials are held by 28.0% of residents aged 15+, with advanced diplomas at 11.0% and certificates at 17.0%.

-Educational participation is high, with 27.1% currently enrolled in formal education: 7.0% in tertiary, 6.7% in primary, and 5.0% in secondary education.
+Educational participation is high, with 27.1% currently enrolled in formal education.
+This includes 7.0% in tertiary, 6.7% in primary, and 5.0% in secondary education.

 Frequently Asked Questions - Education